MailCheck-co/mailcheck.site/src/routes/blog/small-business-tips/index.md

 date: 23.04.2019
 readingTime: 3 min read
 snippet: Launching newsletter for small business is a good way to get in touch with potential clients and increase sales.
 It is also a proper tool to increase loyalty to brand.
 Regular communication with clients is the only way for the small business to personalize offers and win in a daily struggle with large companies.
-desc: Email marketing for small business tips.
+description: Email marketing for small business tips.
 How to increase profitability of newsletter.
 Promotion issues.
 Where to get mailing base.
 thumbnailImg: ./email-marketing-for-small-business-tips-img1.jpg?format=jpg&width=880
 ---